spacelift-io/user-documentation/docs/product/bulk-actions.md

 ![](../assets/screenshots/bulk-actions/bulk-actions_private-worker-pool-workers.png)

-when you make a selection on the "Private worker pool workers list" page you can choose the intended action from the following options:
+When you make a selection on the "Private worker pool workers list" page you can choose the intended action from the following options:

 - Drain - Disables scheduling future runs on the workers.
 - Undrain - Enables scheduling future runs on the workers.